cables-gl/cables_electron/README.md

 ## In Development

-This is development version of [cables.gl](https://cables.gl) packages into a standalone, executable application using electron for mac/windows/linux.
+This is the development version of [cables.gl](https://cables.gl) packages into a standalone, executable application using electron for mac/windows/linux.

 ***This is under heavy development, things may (and will) break, use it at your own peril.
 Please provide feedback in the issue tracker attached to this repository.***